RequiemWorld/requiem_experiments/deployment_experiments/deploy-nginx-digitalocean/README.md

 - https://stackoverflow.com/questions/31625788/paramiko-ssh-die-hang-with-big-output
 - https://stackoverflow.com/questions/28485647/wait-until-task-is-completed-on-remote-machine-through-python

+## Discovery 11 (ubuntu doesn't use /usr/share/nginx/index.html for nginx by default, it uses /var/www/html/index.nginx-debian.html)
+- Issue Encountered: After messing around in an exploratory session and overwriting the file automatically after some struggles in automation, changes didn't stick even though it worked.
+- Solution: Add a index.html and or other static content to /var/www/html instead. index.html will override /var/www/html/index.nginx-debian.html

 ## Developer Experience Issues

 - The methods on the ``droplets`` attribute of pydo.Client instances do not show up in pycharm.